Somali forces end hotel attack in which 20 were killed | Politics

 Somali forces end hotel attack in which 20 were killed

-Somali authorities on Sunday appeared to have ended a deadly attack on a hotel in the capital in which at least 20 people were killed.It took Somali forces more than 30 hours to contain the gunmen who had stormed Mogadishus Hayat Hotel on Friday evening in an assault that started with loud explosions.Ismail Abdi, the hotels manager, told the AP that while the siege has ended, security forces were still working to clear the area.No more gunfire could be heard after 9 a.m. local time.
+Somali authorities on Sunday ended a deadly attack in which at least 20 people were killed and many others wounded when gunmen stormed a hotel in the capital.It took Somali forces more than 30 hours to contain the fighters who had stormed Mogadishus Hayat Hotel on Friday evening in an assault that started with loud explosions.The siege ended around midnight, police commissioner Abdi Hassan Hijar told reporters.During the attack, the security forces rescued many civilians trapped in the hotel, including women and children, he said.Police are yet to give a detailed explanation of how the attack unfolded.

 - Country: